-The London Eye is both loved and hated by Londoner’s.
-Mainly due to the 1000s of tourist always queuing around it, but during New Year’s Eve it’s all lit up with the fireworks and is beautiful.
+The London Eye is both loved and hated by Londoners.
+Mainly due to the 1000s of tourists always queuing around it, but during New Year’s Eve, it’s all lit up with fireworks and is beautiful.

-London Eye is considered one of the best attractions in London and those 1000s of tourist can’t be lying.
+The London Eye is considered one of the best attractions in London and those 1000s of tourists can’t be lying.

 A trip to London isn’t complete without a visit to the iconic London Eye.
-London Eye was constructed to celebrate the millennium and is a giant Ferris wheel offering 360 degrees view of the London skyline.
+It was constructed to celebrate the millennium and is a giant Ferris wheel offering 360 degrees view of the London skyline.

-I’ve ridden the London Eye and got bored after 15 minutes (the ride is 30 minutes), in the London Eyes defence it was a grey day with no visibility due to dense fog.
+I’ve ridden the London Eye and got bored after 15 minutes (the ride is 30 minutes).
+But in the London Eyes defence, it was a grey day with no visibility due to dense fog.

 However, I already booked the tickets, and we didn’t want to lose out on that much money.

-In the books, Harry Potter uses the Platform 9 ¾ to journey to Hogwarts.
+In the books, Harry Potter uses Platform 9 ¾ to journey to Hogwarts.